-- ensure interim containment measures are implemented to minimise the risk of pest translocation from any infested waterway - provide a situation report to the CCIMPE Secretariat for the information of CCIMPE representatives and request a CCIMPE teleconference to enable consultation with all jurisdictions - on reaching agreement from CCIMPE, instruct that the stand-down phase be implemented - ensure documentation relevant to the decision-making process is maintained and filed as a 'negative marine pest emergency alert' (when investigation shows there is no incursion by a marine pest of concern) or a 'non-eradicable marine pest emergency alert' (when there is a confirmed incursion by a marine pest of concern but eradication is not considered feasible).
+- ensure interim containment measures are implemented to minimise the risk of pest translocation from any infested waterway - provide a situation report to the CCIMPE Secretariat for the information of CCIMPE representatives and request a CCIMPE teleconference to enable consultation with all jurisdictions - on reaching agreement from CCIMPE, request that the transition to management phase (when there is a confirmed incursion by a marine pest of concern but eradication is not considered feasible)or stand-down phase be implemented (when investigation shows there is no incursion by a marine pest of concern). - ensure documentation relevant to the decision-making process is maintained and filed as a 'negative marine pest emergency alert' (when investigation shows there is no incursion by a marine pest of concern) or a 'non-eradicable marine pest emergency alert' (when there is a confirmed incursion by a marine pest of concern but eradication is not considered feasible).